blockchainamm/Romanian_minor_scale_synth/README.md

 This python script emulates a Romanian minor scale synthesizer

 <pre>
-The frequencies in Hz of ascending notes for C4 in the Romanian minor scale C4   : 261.6256
+The frequencies in Hz of ascending notes for C4 as root note in the Romanian minor scale C4   : 261.6256
 D4   : 293.6648
 Ds4  : 311.127